JJ-cyber-prog/Programming-Assignment-2/README.md

 X, X_normalized

-# For number 2: Divisible by 3 Problem
+# Divisible by 3 Problem

 import numpy as np